 The serial’s comic moments are just as interesting, among them Red’s prankish reactions to Johnny’s ill-advised attempts at singing, the duo’s outfoxing at the hands of Breen’s wily Chinese cook, Red’s befuddlement whenever he finds himself alone with Marie, and the bumbling antics of Joe Portos’ cousins the Abel brothers, who amusingly mangle the English language and unsuccessfully try to keep pace with the serial’s more serious badmen.
 Portos’ sarcastic verbal putdowns of these clownish banditos are hilarious (when he learns one of them has been wounded in the head, the bandit chief growls “then he ain’t hurt”) as are the endless stream of quips issued by Red over the course of the serial (after he rescues Marie from a runaway coach, she breathlessly exclaims “Red, that was just terrible,” to which he responds “Why, it was the best I could do”).

 Although the quality of the writing frequently overshadows the action in Red Rider, the action scenes are still quite respectable.
-Horseback chases and running horseback gunfights dominate the action, with director Louis Friedlander–aka Lew Landers–and his camera crew doing a superb job of staging such sequences for maximum excitement value against the serial’s hilly, sweeping ranch-land locations (specifically, that frequent Universal Western backdrop the Walker Ranch, which, along with the spacious sets used for the Maxwell ranch, give the serial some very nice visuals).
+Horseback chases and running horseback gunfights dominate the action, with director Louis Friedlander–aka Lew Landers–and his camera crew doing a superb job of staging such sequences for maximum excitement value against the serial’s hilly, sweeping ranch-land locations (specifically, that frequent Universal Western backdrop the Walker Ranch, which, along with the spacious sets used for the Maxwell ranch, gives the serial some very nice visuals).
 The lengthy Chapter Seven chase/gunfight sequence, with the villains chasing Charles French’s buckboard as Buck Jones pursues them (transferring from horse to tree, bulldogging an outlaw off his horse, and finally jumping into the buckboard to fight Richard Cramer) is a particular standout.
 Others include the first-chapter chase sequence, with Jones trying to keep the posse from catching Grant Withers, and the Chapter Nine chase following the barn shootout.
 Jones performs a lot of his own riding stunts, but his usual double Cliff Lyons stands in for the riskier scenes.